NatalieHirakawa/CapstoneProject-AccursedDin/README.md

         -  Level1
         -  Tutorial
         -  Level2
-3. Build and Run to play the game
+3. Build for your system and Run to play the game

 Every element you need to build the game should be included.